-Let us imagine that you are a friend of my host, Francis.
-Often the first signs of friendship is that we see the world in a similar way.
-We find ourselves laughing at the same jokes, enjoying the same novels, sharing other friends.
-Friends do not primarily look at each other.
+friend of my host, Francis.
+Othen the first signs of friendship is that we see the world in a

+similar way.
+We find ourselves

+laughing at the same jukes, enjoying the same novels, sharing

+other friends.
+Friends do not

+primarily look at each other.

 They look at the world together.

-They live in the same world.
-They treasure the same things.
-Of course friendship does imply knowing some facts about Francis, for example that he exists, and that he lives in Luxembourg at the beginning of the twenty first century.
-If someone claimed to be Francis' friend and denied his existence, or claimed that he was a fifth century Chinese Emperor, then you might doubt the reality of the friendship.
+They look at the world together.

+They look at the world together.

+They freasure the same things.

+Of course friendship does imply

+knowing some facts about Francis, for example that he exists,

+and that he lives in Luxambourg

+at the beginning of the twenty

+first century.
+If someone

+claimed to be Francis' friend

+and denied his existence, or

+claimed that he was a fifth century Chinese Emperor, then you

+might doubt the reality of the

-So it is with belief.
-I do claim to believe various things such as that God exists, even if I do not understand what it means for God to exist.
+So it is with belief, I do claim to believe various things such as that God exists, even if I do not understand what it means for God to exist.
 I believe that Jesus was born, died and rose again.
 But the core of belief is this entry into friendship with God.
-To believe is to share God's life.
+To believe in to share God's life.
 And this changes how I see everything.
 God's being, according to Thomas, is perfect happiness.
 So sharing God's life is in the first place about being happy.
-And I will suggest that belief in the Father, Son and Holy Spirit nurtures a deep and threefold happiness.
+And I will suggest that belief in the Father.
+Son and Holy Spirit murtures a deep and threefold happiness.
 Nietzsche used to complain that Christians should look more saved.
 And he was right.
-We need to discover the triune happiness of Father, Son and Spirit.
-To see what this means, let us look at the Creed.
+We need to discover the triune happiness of Father.
+Son and Spirit.
+To see what this means, let us look at what the Nicene Cared says about each person of the Trin-